-Finally, once the thigh lift procedure is complete you will return to the ward.
-You will need to stay for at least one night in hospital after the surgery.
-Furthermore, you are likely to experience bruising for at least two to three weeks after the surgery.
+Finally, once the thigh lift procedure is complete patients will return to the ward.
+Patients will need to stay for at least one night in the hospital after the surgery.
+Furthermore, patients are likely to experience bruising for at least two to three weeks after the surgery.

-Your thigh lift consultation will involve meeting with your BAAPS/BAPRAS approved Medbelle surgeon.
+The thigh lift consultation will involve meeting with the prospective surgeon.
 This will generally last around 15 minutes to an hour.
-In this meeting you will discuss the details of the surgery, and your expectations and requirements.
+In this meeting, patients will discuss the details of the surgery, and all expectations and requirements.

-Your surgeon will ask you a few questions about your general health and well being.
+The surgeon will ask a few questions about the patient's general health and well being.
 They will want to discuss: